jharris4/html-webpack-tags-plugin/README.md

   By default the assets will be included in all files.
 If files are defined, the assets will only be included in specified file globs (uses the [minimatch](https://github.com/isaacs/minimatch) package).

+  - `cssAssets`: `array`

+  Optional shortcut for adding css assets.
+An array of css asset objects.

+  See the cssAssets example below for the syntax of css asset object.

 Example
 -------
 Using `HtmlWebpackIncludeAssetsPlugin` and `CopyWebpackPlugin` to include assets to `html-webpack-plugin` template :